Annetta Marion: Life and career

 Marion graduated from Norwin High School in North Huntingdon, Pennsylvania, and also earned both a Bachelor of Science and Master of Science in Computer Engineering from Case Western Reserve University in Cleveland, Ohio.
-In 2005, She was accepted into the AFI Directing Workshop for Women, a mentorship and education program geared towards female filmmaking.
+In 2005, she was accepted into the AFI Directing Workshop for Women, a mentorship and education program geared towards female filmmaking.
 Her notable projects include Oprah's Master Class, where she served as director and showrunner, and the NBC series Making It.

+Marion’s latest nonfiction project was an Amazon Original Series, First To The Finish.
+It's an action series that is an inside look at the Mazda MX-5 car racing season.
+Seen mostly through the lens of three standout women in the world of motorsports, they navigate the challenges of elite racing.
+The film premiered in 2025 on Prime Video Sports, Annetta was the showrunner and directed all six episodes of this striking pilot season.

-Marion produced and second-unit directed Still: A Michael J. Fox Movie, which premiered at the 2023 Sundance Film Festival.
-The film won four Primetime Emmys, a HOPE Filmmaker Award at SXSW, and five Critics Choice Awards, scoring both BAFTA and Peabody nominations.
+Marion produced and second-unit directed the award-winning Still: A Michael J. Fox Movie, which premiered at the 2023 Sundance Film Festival.
+The hybrid film won four Primetime Emmys, a HOPE Filmmaker Award at SXSW, and five Critics Choice Awards, scoring both BAFTA and Peabody.

 Marion currently serves as an alternate on the National Board of the Directors Guild of America and on the Eastern Directors Council.
 She is also a member of the Academy of Television Arts & Sciences, New York Women in Film & Television, Film Fatales, Women in Film LA, BAFTA, the Alliance of Women Directors, and the Producers Guild of America.

-In March 2025, Mazda launched the new docu-series, First To The Finish, where Marion served as showrunner and directed all six episodes of this pilot season.
-The series is an inside look at the 2024 Mazda MX5 car racing season through the lens of three standout women in the world of motorsports, as they navigate the challenges of racing at the highest level.